Rick McGraw: Professional wrestling career

-On the October 26, 1985, episode of WWF Championship Wrestling, McGraw was a guest on Roddy Piper's "Piper's Pit" segment and got on the host's case about always shooting his mouth off and not wrestling on television, prompting Piper to accept a challenge to wrestle him on the show the next week.
-During his entrance, Piper repeated "I'm going to show you why they don't let me wrestle on TV."
-McGraw wore Piper's signature "Hot Rod" T-shirt to the ring before blowing his nose on it and throwing it at Piper to start the match.
-Piper quickly took control, throwing McGraw out of the ring and twice into the guardrail.
+On the October 26, 1985 episode of WWF Championship Wrestling, McGraw was a guest on Roddy Piper's "Piper's Pit" segment and got on his case about always shooting his mouth off and not wrestling on television, prompting Piper to accept a challenge to wrestle him on the following week's show, which would be McGraw's final televised appearance.
+At the start of the match, Piper threw McGraw out of the ring and twice into the guardrail.
 After no-selling several punches and kicks in McGraw's comeback, Piper hit him with a swinging neckbreaker and two DDTs, the second prompting the referee to stop the match, declaring McGraw unable to continue.
-Piper stomped him a few times then yelled into a camera, "That's why they don't let me wrestle on TV!"
-Coincidentally, the unusually violent match (taped October 22) aired the morning after McGraw died, leading some viewers to assume Piper killed him.
-Off TV, McGraw had at least three matches in the interim, with The Spoiler, Randy Savage and Mike Sharpe.
+Coincidentally, the match aired the day after McGraw's death.
+Off TV, McGraw faced Mike Sharpe in his final match on October 28.